 A few things to know about me:

 I have a very low tolerance for romance of any kind.
 Essentially, I will pretty much never write a fic the central point of which is romance (the only exception to this is Fire Emblem and possibly SG-1 for Daniel and Janet...).
 Anyway, I don't write it well and read it only slightly better.
-I find it dull.
 I don't generally stray from canon pairings (or no-pairings?) otherwise.
 Romance as a secondary or tertiary, though, I do that a lot.

 I will never have anything over PG-13 in my stories and that's a promise.
 Most times I will only barely brush that rating and stick around PG.
 The most you will find usually is character-applicable swearing, and if a character does not use vulgar language in source material, then neither will I.

 Science fiction is awesome.
 You may notice an affinity for Star Trek and Stargate in particular.
 I'm one of those people that likes--no, loves anything Trek.
 From TOS to Into Darkness and beyond.
 (See what I did there?)
 (Yes, I am actually that lame.)
 Stargate characters were like my best friends when I had none.
 So actually, anything sci-fi is awesome.

 God is good.
 Can I get an amen?